Your guide to fireable offenses in the workplace

 Discrimination

-Discrimination of any kind — including race, gender, religion, and much more is inappropriate and shouldn’t be accepted in the workplace.
+Discrimination of any kind — including race, gender, religion, and much more, is inappropriate and shouldn’t be accepted in the workplace.
 While some might display discriminatory actions due to ignorance and others purposefully, it’s unacceptable either way.
-Co-workers and customers shouldn’t be made to feel uncomfortable or disrespected due to an employee’s ignorance or inability to behave appropriately.
+Co-workers and customers shouldn’t feel uncomfortable or disrespected due to an employee’s ignorance or inability to behave appropriately.

-When you witness workplace discrimination or receive reports of it, it’s crucial to take action immediately — whether it’s to fire the employee, require they attend training, or provide a formal written warning.
-Either way, discrimination is a serious fireable offense that you shouldn’t take lightly.
+When you witness or receive reports of workplace discrimination, take immediate action.
+Whether it’s to fire the employee, require them to attend training, or provide a formal written warning.
+Discrimination is a severe, fireable offense that you shouldn’t take lightly.

 Violence & harassment toward employees

-Harassing and being violent toward employees, clients or customers should be considered unacceptable and is undoubtedly a fireable offense even if it’s the first time.
+Employers should consider harassing and being violent toward employees, clients, or customers unacceptable and undoubtedly a fireable offense, even if it’s the first time.
 While verbal harassment and bullying are wrong by themselves, physical altercations are more severe and should be treated as such.

-Another area of violence to consider is when employees bring weapons into the workplace.
-There should be a policy dictating whether weapons are allowed at work and the consequences if they are brought in.
+Also consider violence when employees bring weapons into the workplace.
+The company should create a policy dictating whether weapons are allowed at work and the consequences if employees bring them in.

 Alcohol and drug intoxication during work hours

-Employees showing up to work under the influence of drugs and/or alcohol often leads to decreased job performance, loss of productivity, hostility, and inappropriate acts during the day.
-If you notice an employee shows up under the influence, you want to refer to your company policy related to alcohol and drug intoxication during work hours.
+Employees working under the influence of drugs or alcohol often experience decreased job performance.
+They lose productivity and may display hostility or engage in inappropriate acts.
+If you observe an employee under the influence, consult your company’s policy on alcohol and drug intoxication at work.

-Your process might look like documenting the questionable behavior leading you to believe they’re under the influence, discussing it with the employee, and ordering an alcohol or drug test if necessary.
+Your process might include documenting questionable behavior that suggests they’re under the influence, discussing it with the employee, and ordering an alcohol or drug test if needed.

 Based on the results, you can determine the best course of action moving forward.

-With the legalization of marijuana, be sure to communicate expectations with staff so there’s no confusion.
+With marijuana legalization, communicate expectations with staff so there’s no confusion.

 Social media misconduct

-A member of the human resources department will want to investigate immediately to determine whether the social media posts are inappropriate and decide from there what to do.
+A human resources team member should investigate immediately to determine if the social media posts are inappropriate and decide how to proceed.

 Depending on the level of misconduct, you might choose to fire them immediately or issue another consequence as a warning.